kavinx0/kavinx0/README.md

 It documents my learning, showcases practical skills, and highlights structured, well-documented projects.
 Just a little disclaimer, these projects are of my own personal undertaking and I will not be enlisting the help of any AI or copying any established projects.

-## 🎯 Portfolio Objectives

-- Build and showcase professional, real-world projects
-- Practice clean code, structure, and documentation
-- Maintain a public record of technical growth
-- Support applications for data, systems, and technical roles
-- Establish a professional public presence that gives employers confidence in my technical approach and consistency

 ## 🛠 Skills & Tech Stack
 ### Languages